What is the English Language Proficiency (ELP) Requirement?

 That’s great!
-Some faculties prefer that you attempt the ELPE first, and all faculties have a list of approved courses, so check your faculty’s requirements in the Undergraduate calendar.
+All faculties have a list of approved courses, so check your faculty’s requirements in the Undergraduate calendar.
 The benefit of a course is that you will develop your writing for a variety of contexts and build your skills as a writer for the long term.

 We strongly encourage students to choose this route, and our teaching associates are excellent resources if you need help along the way.